ramiaburaya/ramiaburaya/README.md

 <br clear="both">

 <h2 align="left">Hi 👋!
 My name is Rami Aburayya <br>
-  Third-year Computer Science student at Birzeit University.
-Mainly focusing on enhancing my technical skills, i have good skills in coding and problem-solving with a great motivation to get the job done as soon as possible.
-Always open to learn new skills, seeking my way to be professional software engineer.<br><br>Technical Team Member @ GDSC Birzeit University</h2>
+Fourth-year Computer Science student with a strong passion for coding and problem-solving.
+I am on a mission to learn and grow, and right now, I am diving into the fascinating world of cybersecurity through Hack The Box Academy, where I am acquiring hands-on experience and knowledge in Cyber Security.
+My goal is to become a professional Cyber Security Engineer<br><br>Vice President @ GDSC Birzeit University</h2>

 ###